dordazrodriguez/alfolio-me/_posts/2018-08-15-td-securities-trading-competition.md

 layout: post
 title: Competing on Wall Street - TD Securities Trading Competition Invitation
 date: 2018-08-15 10:00:00
 description: Selected as one of 32 students worldwide to compete in TD Securities' prestigious trading competition in New York.
-Achieved 7th place, demonstrating aptitude in high-pressure trading environments and real-time decision-making.
 tags: finance trading competition wall-street td-securities high-frequency
 categories: experience
 ---